bobblestiltskin/kali2minikube/README.md

 dd if=./new/kali-linux-2023.4-raspberry-pi5-arm64.img of=/dev/sdg bs=64M conv=sync

-to install the image to the SD card. dd is sometimes called 'Disk Destroyer'.
+to install the image to the SD card. check for the correct location using lsblk - mine was at /dev/sdg.

-Also a script (hello.sh) to install hello-minikube and one to install mongodb (mongodb.sh).

-I have not run the scripts as is yet, I have cut'n'pasted each line.
+run install1.sh e.g.

+$ ./install1.sh | tee install1.log

+cat install2.sh

+$ sudo usermod -aG docker $USER && newgrp docker

+$./install3.sh | tee install3.log

+to install minikube

+and then optionally

+$./mongodb.sh | tee mongodb.log